 1.3 Economic Activities

-Activities that involve production, distribution and consumption of goods and services for money or money's worth at all levels within a society is called economic activity.
+Actions that involve production, distribution and consumption of goods and services at all levels within a society is called economic activity.
 For e.g. worker working in a factory.

-Thus, economic activities facilitate earning livelihood.
+Thus, economic activities facilitates earning livelihood.

 1.3.1 Business